-General Bipin Rawat PVSM, UYSM, AVSM, YSM, SM, VSM, ADC(Born on 16 March 1958) was NDA’s “Sword of Honour” commissioned on 16 December 1978 and still in service is the living example in the recent times of the history of the NDA.
+Late General Bipin Rawat PVSM, UYSM, AVSM, YSM, SM, VSM, ADC(Born on 16 March 1958) was NDA’s “Sword of Honour” commissioned on 16 December 1978 is an example in the recent times of the history of the NDA.

 NDA always stands tall in its activities, including physical training, mental development, and personality growth, by providing world-class training facilities like sports and extracurricular facilities provided to each cadet